 Eden Prairie School District 272 Superintendent Monitoring Report Policy Name: EL 2.2 Treatment of Students Policy Quadrant: Executive Limitations Monitoring Timeframe: July 2018 - June 2019 July 1, 2019 - June 30, 2020 Date of School Board Monitoring: August 26, 2019 August 24, 2020 Policy Monitoring Column FOR BOARD USE ONLY Compliance rating: OI is/is not reasonable Data does/does not provide adequate evidence of compliance Include specific evidence for rating conclusion and recommendations.
-Board member name: Global Constraint: The Superintendent shall not cause or allo inequitable, disrespectful, unnecessarily in each student. (enter rating and reasoning when appropriate) Operational Interpretation: A safe learning environment is focused on academic achievement, maintaining high standards, fostering positive relationships between staff and students, and encouraging parental and community involvement.
+Board member name: Global Constraint: The Superintendent shall not cause or allow an educational environment that is unsafe, unwelcoming, inequitable, disrespectful, unnecessarily intrusive, or that otherwise inhibits the effective learning needs of each student. (enter rating and reasoning when appropriate) Operational Interpretation: A safe learning environment is focused on academic achievement, maintaining high standards, fostering positive relationships between staff and students, and encouraging parental and community involvement.
 (National Dropout Prevention Center/Network)

 EDEN PRAIRIE SCHOOLS Independent School District 272 Eden Prairie, Minnesota School Board Meeting Board Work-Policy Monitoring - EL 2.2 August 24, 2020 Justification: The District approves, disseminates, reviews, and enforces the following District Policies that are intended to create and support a safe learning environment.
-Bullying prohibited .514 Community notification, predatory offenders .906 Crisis management plan .806 Hazing prohibited .526 Healthy school meals .533 Internet acceptable use .524 Removal of student with IEP .532 Student vehicle parking .527 Transportation, nonpublic school students .708 Transportation, public school students .707 Video recording, school bus and building .711, 712 Violence, disruption prohibited .525 Visitors Measurement Plan: District Policies required by state statute (otherwise known as Mandatory Policies) shall be reviewed and updated by the Superintendent on an annual basis.
+Bullying prohibited 514 Community notification, predatory offenders 906 Crisis management plan 806 Hazing prohibited 526 Healthy school meals 533 Internet acceptable use 524 Removal of student with IEP 532 Student vehicle parking 527 Transportation, nonpublic school students 708 Transportation, public school students 709 Transportation, public school students 707 Video recording, school bus and building 711, 712 Violence, disruption prohibited 525 Visitors 903 Measurement Plan: District Policies required by state statute (otherwise known as Mandatory Policies) shall be reviewed and updated by the Superintendent on an annual basis.
 District Policies that are recommended by MSBA or developed locally shall be reviewed and/or updated upon notice of change by MSBA, or at least every three years.
-Evidence: 1.
-The Superintendent reviewed the District Policies in June 2019 and identified 40 policies that required review and or updates.
+Evidence: The Superintendent reviewed the District Policies in June 2019 and identified 40 policies that required review and or updates.
 In June 2019 the policies were assigned to be brought to the board prior to the start of the 2019 school year.
 A comprehensive annual review of district policies occurred in June 2019 and 103 district policies were updated and approved by the board during the monitoring period.